bioinformatics-centre/kaiju/README.md

 folder containing the downloaded genomes can be deleted.

 ###2.
 Non-redundant protein database
-The second option is to use the complete protein database (NR) from GenBank as a refererence database.
-Use the option `-n` for `makeDB.sh`.
-The program will download the `nr.gz` file from GenBank's FTP server and convert it into a database by excluding all proteins that are not assigned to Bacteria, Archaea, or Viruses in the NCBI taxonomy.
+The second option is to use the complete non-redundant protein database (NR) that is used by NCBI BLAST by setting the option `-n` for `makeDB.sh`.
+This database contains all available protein sequences, including those from not completely assembled genomes.  `makeDB.sh` will download the `nr.gz` file from GenBank's FTP server and convert it into a database by excluding all proteins that are not assigned to Bacteria, Archaea, or Viruses in the NCBI taxonomy.
 Since NR contains many more proteins, more memory is needed for index construction and for running Kaiju.
-As of Feb 2015, this database contains ca. 61m protein sequences, which amounts to ca. 31GB memory required by Kaiju.
+As of Feb 2015, this database contains ca.
+61m protein sequences, which amounts to ca. 31GB memory required by Kaiju.

 After `makeDB.sh` is finished, only the files `kaiju_db_nr.fmi`, `nodes.dmp`,
 and `names.dmp` are needed to run Kaiju.
 The remaining files and the `genomes`